Viscosity and dissipative hydrodynamics from effective field theory: Hydrodynamics with dissipation

 We can now write down the CTP action for the first two orders in the gradient expansion of $K^{i\mu}$,

 Small latin indices are always summed over $\{0,3\}$.
-The single axis contributions to $\CL^{(0)}$ remain the same as in \eqref{Lag01} and the influence functional $S_i$ is parametrised by $G$, which mixes $K^{i\mu}$'s with different CTP indices.
-We include no single axis action at first order, as it would be a total derivative \cite{Dubovsky:2011sj}, so $\CL^{(1)}$ is a part of the influence functional.
+The single axis contributions, i.e. $S_1$, to $\CL^{(0)}$ remain the same as in \eqref{Lag01} and the zeroth-order action $S_2$, which includes couplings between the two time axes, is parametrised by $G$.
+It mixes $K^{i\mu}$'s with different CTP indices.
+We include no single axis action at first order, as it would be a total derivative \cite{Dubovsky:2011sj}, so $\CL^{(1)}$ is purely a part of $S_2$, as classified by Eq. \eqref{effaction}.
 This means that $f_{333}$ cannot be a function of only $K^{3\mu}$ and $f_{000}$ not of only $K^{0\mu}$.
 The real coefficient functions $F$, $G$ and $f_{ijk}$ can depend on any Lorentz-contracted combination of $K^{i\mu}$, but may include no derivatives.
-At first order, we thus have $2^3=8$ coefficient functions $f_{ijk}$, which are reduced to $4$ independent functions by the CTP symmetry.
+At first order, we thus have $2^3=8$ coefficient functions $f_{ijk}$, which are reduced to $4$ independent functions by the CTP symmetry \eqref{CTPSymmetryMic}.